VRHIKKY/VketCloudSDK_Documents/docs/HEOComponents/HEOSpot.en.md

 When accessing the world with the `spaceindex={x}` parameter added in the URL (e.g. `&spaceindex=1`), the player will spawn on the HEOSpot position.

-Initial position when no URL parameters set:
+Initial spawn position when the spaceindex parameter is not set:

 ![HEOSpot](img/HEOSpot_3.jpg)

-Initial position with URL parameters set:
+Initial spawn position when the spaceindex parameter is set:

 ![HEOSpot](img/HEOSpot_4.jpg)